Frequently asked questions (FAQs)

 Rights of the child

-Information about anaesthesia for children, young people and families
+Information about anesthesia for children, young people and families

 - Information for children, carers and parents.
 Royal College of Anesthetists.